peckb1/advent-of-code/README.md

 * Day 03
   * Regex shining today!
 Sorting by the match location made the single list of all matches easy to scan through.
 * Day 12
   * Not a day where I had the best solution; but a solution nonetheless.
 Slow scan of each field's border; ain't much, but it's honest work.
+* Day 24
+  * I had to pen + paper the finding of the wires; while renaming my output to be what they actually are (i.e. `x01 XOR y01 -> sum1`).
+But then coming up with the actual rules to mimic my manual process was fun.
+And in the process learned a lot about binary addition at the logic gate level.

 ### Interesting approaches: